gregorymostizky/management-tips/README.md

   > As they say in that famous joke, at least you are not [testing rectal thermometers](http://www.snopes.com/humor/jokes/thermometer.asp)

   > Seriously though, this is a good guide of what NOT to do.
+Sometimes it's better to learn from other people's mistakes.